menu

 Demographics

 The people who call Basye home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Basye residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Basye include Irish, English, German, Italian, and French.
+Important ancestries of people in Basye include Irish, German, English, Italian, and French.

 The most common language spoken in Basye is English.
 Other important languages spoken here include Italian and Spanish.